bonganimasemola/BANKOFFLATIRON/README.md

 1: See a table of all transactions.

-2:Fill out and submit the form to add a new transaction.
+2: Fill out and submit the form to add a new transaction.
 This should add the new transaction to the table the new transaction does not have to be persisted to the backend.

 3: Filter transactions by typing into the search bar.
 Only transactions with a description matching the search term should be shown in the transactions table.